quanser/Quanser_Interactive_Labs_Resources/docs/source/System/multi_agent.rst

 Member Variables
 =================

-.. autoattribute:: qvl.multiAgent.MultiAgent.robotActors
+.. autoattribute:: qvl.multi_agent.MultiAgent.robotActors
-.. autoattribute:: qvl.multiAgent.MultiAgent.robotsDict
+.. autoattribute:: qvl.multi_agent.MultiAgent.robotsDict

 .. _multiAgentMethods:

 Methods
 =========

-.. automethod:: qvl.multiAgent.MultiAgent.__init__
+.. automethod:: qvl.multi_agent.MultiAgent.__init__

 .. note::
     The dictionaries can have the following keys (one per robot that will be spawned):